aleshaleksey/fansys23/skills.md

 - **[LEVEL / 2] rounded up**.

 Every level a character gains skill points equal to **3 + [INT]**.
-So at level LVL a character has **[LVL] x (3 + [INT])** skill points.
+So at level LVL a character has **[LVL] x (3 + [INT])** skill points (not counting any ranks gained through converting "level points" to skill points).

-A skill point can be assigned to either a) gain a proficiency, or b) add a rank to a skill.
+A skill point can be assigned to either (a) gain a proficiency, or (b) add a rank to a skill.
 Each level a character can reassign one of the previously assigned skill points to a different proficiency or skill.
 If a character has **zero** ranks in a skill, any roll of the dice (before modifiers!) in that skill above 12 counts as 12.
 This reflects lack of specialist knowledge and experience that that character lacks.

 ### Base and "background" bonus

 Every level a character adds a "background" skill to add its **base** to.
 This cannot be reassigned later.
-At level N a character has N skills which are assigned as background skills.
+At level N a character has N skills which are assigned as background skills (eg: 3 at level 3).
 This reflects knowledge in untrained skills that a character has picked up over their adventures, travels and other lifetime experience without actual training.

 ### Total Skill bonus